GoogleCloudDataproc/flink-bigquery-connector/README.md

 * Source factory methods are defined at `com.google.cloud.flink.bigquery.source.BigQuerySource`.
 * Source configs are defined at `com.google.cloud.flink.bigquery.source.config.BigQueryReadOptions`.
 * BigQuery connection config is defined at `com.google.cloud.flink.bigquery.common.config.BigQueryConnectOptions`.
-* Sample Flink application using connector is defined at `com.google.cloud.flink.bigquery.examples.BigQueryExample`.
+* Sample Flink application using connector is defined at `com.google.cloud.flink.bigquery.examples.BigQueryExample` for the Datastream API and at `com.google.cloud.flink.bigquery.examples.BigQueryTableExample` for the Table API and SQL.

 ### At Least Once Sink